Insolvency & Bankruptcy

 A statutory demand is a formal demand issued by a creditor for the repayment of an outstanding debt.

-Once issued, the debtor must pay off what they owe within a fixed time period, according to the terms of the demand.
+Once issued, the debtor must pay off the owed money within a fixed time period, according to the terms of the demand.
 If they are unable to do so, they will be deemed to be unable to pay their debts, meaning they can be declared bankrupt, or have their business wound up.

-A statutory demand can be used as an alternative to commencing proceedings through court, or as a method of enforcement for creditors who have already received a court judgement for an outstanding debt.
+A statutory demand can be used as an alternative to commencing proceedings through court, or as a method of enforcement for creditors who have already received a court judgment for an outstanding debt.

 How long does a statutory demand last?

-If this does not happen, or the demand does not receive a reply, the creditor can apply to bankrupt the debtor or wind up a company.
+The debtor must either pay off the debt in full, or reach an agreement with the creditor to settle the amount, within this 21-day window.
+If this does not happen, or the demand does not receive a reply, the creditor can apply to bankrupt the debtor or wind up their company.

 Who can serve a statutory demand?

-Ideally, a statutory demand will be personally served to an individual, usually by a process server who will visit their home or place of business to hand the demand over directly.
+Creditors who are owed more than £750 by a business can issue statutory demands.
+The demand will usually be personally served to an individual, usually by a process server who will visit their home or place of business to hand the demand over directly.

-In some circumstances, creditors may also send a statutory demand though the post, via fax or by email.
+In some circumstances, creditors may also send a statutory demand through the post, via fax or by email.

-Can I dispute or challenge a statutory demand?
+Can I dispute, challenge, or set aside the statutory demand?

-If the debtor wishes to dispute a statutory demand, they must first apply to their local bankruptcy court as soon as possible to have the demand set aside.
+If the debtor wishes to dispute a statutory demand, they must first apply to their local bankruptcy court or county court as soon as possible to set aside the statutory demand.
 This application must explain why the debt has not been paid and why it is being disputed.

-Once the application has been made, it will be listed for hearing, and the creditor will have an opportunity to respond to the application and any supporting witness statements.
+Once the application to set aside the statutory demand has been made, it will be listed for hearing.
+The creditor will have an opportunity to respond to the application and any supporting witness statements.
 If a creditor is not willing to withdraw their statutory demand, the court will hold a hearing to decide whether or not it is appropriate for the demand to be relied upon or set aside.

 The hearing will provide an opportunity for the debtor to challenge the debt and defend against any action that may be brought through the courts, or to find another way of resolving matters with the creditor.
 As such, it is best to seek guidance from a solicitor before beginning the process of disputing a statutory demand.